 Child Abuse as a Crime

-To be a crime, child abuse generally must have been intentional.
-Typical defenses include saying that the allegations are false, that the injury was accidental, or that the conduct was within parents' right to discipline their children as they see fit.
+Criminal penalties depend on the specific nature of the conduct and other factors, including the age of the child and the level of harm.
+Typical defenses include claims that the allegations are false, that the injury was accidental, or that the conduct was within parents' right to discipline their children as they see fit.

 Child Protective Services

-If it appears to government social workers that there's an imminent danger in the home, the agency may take the child from the parents' custody for placement in foster care until it becomes clear that the home environment is safe.
-In extreme cases of child mistreatment, the investigating agency may seek assistance from a court to terminate parental rights.
-When this happens, the child may be placed for permanent adoption.
+If it appears to government social workers that there's an imminent danger in the home, the agency may take the child from the parent's custody.
+They may seek a court order to place the child in foster care until it becomes clear that the home environment is safe.
+Often, in cases of neglect, the court will order the parent to work with the child protection agency on a safe reunification plan for the family.

 Mandatory Reporting Laws

-To protect individuals who make good faith reports, state laws often provide that they can't be sued if they turn out to be in error.
-In many states, failure to report child abuse is also a criminal misdemeanor punishable by fines, jail time or both.
+To protect individuals who make good faith reports, state laws often include confidentiality for the reporter.
+Some states also provide that a mandatory reporter can't be sued if they turn out to be in error.
+In many states, failure to report child abuse is also a criminal misdemeanor punishable by fines, jail time, or both.

-Need Help with Child Abuse Laws?
+Need Help With Child Abuse Laws?
 Call a Local Attorney